 Stanford University Press

-Founded in 1925, Stanford University Press publishes approximately 130 books a year across the humanities, social sciences, law and business.
-Our books inform scholarly debate, generate global and cross-cultural discussion, and bring award-winning scholarship to the wider reading public.
+Founded in 1892, Stanford University Press publishes approximately 140 books a year across the humanities, social sciences, law and business.
+These books inform scholarly debate, generate global and cross-cultural discussion, and bring award-winning scholarship to the wider reading public.